xi/apca-introduction/README.md

 evidence.
 So I felt like there was room for a more balanced introduction.

-Also, contributing upstream fixes is not an option because the author is hostile to a cricitcal examination of their work.
+Also, contributing upstream fixes is not an option because the author is hostile to a critical examination of their work.
 You can find ample evidence of their behavior in the issue tracker of this repo.

 If you want to dig deeper, I recommend to start with the [original WCAG